-The English Springer Spaniel is one of the original classic spaniel-type dog breeds.
-First bred in England many centuries ago, the Springer Spaniel was used as hunting companions when it came to hunting upland game birds.
+The English Springer Spaniel is one of the classic spaniel-type dog breeds.
+Originally bred in England many centuries ago, the Springer Spaniel was used as hunting companions when it came to hunting upland game birds.

-As such, these dogs earned their reputation as premier gun-dogs through their superior ability to find and track down birds.
+As a result, these dogs earned their reputation as premier gun-dogs through their superior ability to find and track down birds.
 From there, they would courageously jump into bushes to flush out birds for their hunters to shoot or trap.

 Don’t let their adorable looks fool you, English Springer Spaniels were relentless gun-dogs that always gave it their all.
 Powered by their strong work-ethics, these spaniels were built to hunt all day and night.
 Few things can deter these dogs.

 But in the home, Springer Spaniels are fun-loving dogs with a playful side.
 They generally get along with all humans, but have the energy to be more than a lap dog.
 With high intelligence, a Springer Spaniel is both obedient and eager.

 2. English Cocker Spaniel